wagtail/wagtail-localize/docs/tutorial/1-project-set-up.md

 Welcome to the tutorial!

+This tutorial will take you though setting up a new Wagtail site with a blog from scratch, and then translate it into another language using Wagtail Localize.
+This tutorial doesn't assume any past experience with Wagtail or Django.

 In this section, you will set up a very basic Wagtail instance.

 === "Mac OS and GNU/Linux"